emsesp/docs/Coding.md

 ## Testing

-The Web can developed and tested in real-time by uncommenting the `-D ENABLE_CORS` in `platformio.ini` and then
+The Web can developed and tested in real-time by commenting out the `-D ENABLE_CORS` in `platformio.ini` and then
 ```sh
 cd interface
 npm start